Gujangbagh Xinjiang, China Travel Guide

 Short-term vacation rentals and apartment options for foreign tourists are limited.
 Booking platforms for these can potentially not operate in the region or may face restrictions.

-Homestays and community-based-based tourism for foreign travelers are rare or non-existent due to security restrictions and local regulations.
+Homestays and community-based-based tourism industry for foreign travelers are rare or non-existent due to security restrictions and local regulations.

 Many hotels in Xinjiang, especially outside Urumqi, may not accept foreign guests due to internal regulations.
 Always confirm foreign guest acceptance directly with the hotel Before finalizing your booking.